 These free vaccinations can be obtained from family doctors or from public health nurses at VCH community health centres.

-VCH will be holding summer kindergarten clinics during July and August in your area.
+VCH offers free clinics for children, starting at age four, who are entering kindergarten in the fall.
 Check out the map below to find the a clinic near you as well as clinic dates and times.

 While most of these infections are now rare in BC because of routine childhood vaccination programs, these infections are serious and can sometimes be fatal.
 Vaccines are safe: it is much safer to get the vaccine than to get the disease.

 Print this list of clinic days and times

 Is there a fee for the vaccines?

 There is no fee for these vaccines.
 These vaccines are included in BC’s childhood immunization program.

 What happens if my child does not get all the routine vaccines?

 If someone at school has a vaccine-preventable infectious disease, children who are unprotected may be asked to stay home until it is safe to return.
 They may miss school activities and days or even weeks of school.